brynjarorng/Systems-optimization-Exercise/README.md

     * Sets the output file and directory for the parsed solution

 ## Run the program
+This project uses python 3.9.6.
+To install all required dependencies run:

 `pip3 -r requirements.txt`

+To run the algorithm (takes a very long time for the large dataset):

+`python main.py`

 ## Future work
 ### Initial state